solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

 ### Hosted lab environment

 If you are using a hosted CloudLabs lab environment, you will find your environment details in the email address you provided during registration.
-You can also find the information by selecting the **Environment Details** tab **(1)** on the landing page for the `Azure Synapse in A Day - Intelligent retail` lab.
+You can also find the information by selecting the **Environment Details** tab **(1)** on the landing page for the `Azure Synapse in A Day - Infrastructure` lab.

 Use the buttons **(2)** to copy your username and password when prompted to log in to the Azure portal and Power BI account.
 The **UniqueId (3)** is referenced throughout the lab guide and is used as part of resource naming for the Azure artifacts.
 When you need to sign in to the lab VM, use the provided **VM username and password (4)** after connecting to the **VM DNS name (5)** with your remote connection application, such as RDP.